EltonCN/iclr_blogpost2026/_posts/2026-04-27-beyond-the-rerun.md

 Many of the recommendations mentioned resemble software engineering processes.
 This is because, let's not forget, scientific research software is still... software.
 Ensuring its quality also involves elements similar to those in any other software.

 But even given the limits of reproducibility, it's pointless to raise our quality standards for computer science research if we can't address this scientific debt crisis.
-Cultural barriers, where a lack of incentives and increasing pressure on results and publications are a significant reason why we can't solve these problems <d-cite key="AI4EuropeReproducibilityInitiative"></d-cite>.
+Cultural barriers, where a lack of incentives and increasing pressure on results and publications are significant reasons why we can't solve these problems <d-cite key="AI4EuropeReproducibilityInitiative"></d-cite>.
 This is where major conferences, such as the ICLR, journals, and funding agencies can step in by highlighting the importance of a sustainable scientific ecosystem that enables efficient future research and by explicitly demanding actions to achieve this goal.